thearn/webcam-pulse-detector/README.md

 is extracted for cardiac analysis
-- When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus).
+- When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
 This freezes the aquisition location in place.
 - The application will then track the variations in this location over time to measure a heartbeat.
 To view a stream of this data, press "D".
 - The data display shows three data traces, from top to bottom: 1) raw optical